- A preventative approach is the best way to avoid issues

 If yes, you are in a better position to negotiate with your current supplier.
 If negotiations fail or the supplier continues to let you down, you can simply start using the alternative supplier.
 After all, if your existing supplier is not reliable, it’s a long-term risk to your business.

 If there’s no choice of supplier, it becomes a conversation on how to get the best type of service.
 Track their contractual obligations to prove where they are hitting and missing their KPIs.
-Simply dictating new required standards will not prove beneficial – there may be good reasons why they aren’t delivering on time.
+Simply just dictating new required standards will not prove beneficial – there may be genuine reasons why they aren’t delivering on time.
 Could it could be your own processes?
 Many Australian companies are importing from overseas, so many aspects are out of the supplier’s control.
 The order may have missed the ship at China or the ship was delayed by storm.
-Perhaps your expectations for lead times are unrealistic – a discussion will soon reveal whether this is a case.
-Knowing their true ability to deliver on time will allow you plan for this and adjust your processes to build a buffer into your lead times (just like this award winning brewery), so your customers are not affected.
+Perhaps your expectations for lead times are unrealistic?
+Conducting an internal review of processes will ideally reveal whether this is the case.
+Understanding their true ability to deliver on time will allow you plan for this and adjust your processes to build a buffer into your lead times (just like this award winning brewery), so your customers are not affected.